avigad/mathematics_in_lean_source/source/basics.rst

 (entered as ``\a``, ``\b``, and ``\g``) for arbitrary types.
-The library often uses letters like ``R`` and ``G`` for the carries of algebraic structures likes rings and groups, respectively, but in general Greek letters are used for types, especially when there is little or no structure
+The library often uses letters like ``R`` and ``G`` for the carries of algebraic structures like rings and groups, respectively, but in general Greek letters are used for types, especially when there is little or no structure